 So every time you perform a transaction, you don’t have to prove all the previous transactions and generate a zk-snark verifying that you proved it.
 You have to prove that you verified the recursive snark that proved the validity of the inputs transaction outputs that you are spending.
 Which you do by proving that the inputs are part of the merkle tree of unspent transaction outputs, of which the current root of the blockchain is the root hash.

 A struct is simply some binary data laid out in well known and agreed format.
 Almost the same thing as an SQL row, except that an SQL row does not have a well known and agreed binary format, so does not have a well defined hash, and a struct is not necessarily part of an SQL table, though obviously you can put a bunch of structs of the same type in an SQL table, and represent an SQL table as a bunch of structs, plus at least one primary index.
-An SQL table is equivalent to a pile of structs, plus at least one primary index of those structs.
+An SQL table is equivalent to a pile of structs, plus one primary index of those structs.

 A merkle vertex is a struct containing hashes.
 The hashes, merkle edges, are the edges of the graph.
 So using recursive snarks over a merkle graph, each vertex has a proof that proved that its data was valid, given that the vertices that its edges point to were valid, and that the peer that created the recursive snark of that vertex verified the recursive snarks of the vertices that the outgoing edges (hashes) of this vertex points to.